thecola13/QR-gen-python/README.md

 - Independently set the minimum version, maximum version and error correction level;
 - Accepts any payload encodable in Unicode format, and returns it a single byte-mode encoded data segment;
 - Manually set the output dimension of the QR code.
 This might be overwritten with a minimum resolution for readability purposes, expecially for high-version QRs;
-- Debug any issue by setting a verbosity level.
+- Debug any issue by setting a verbosity level;
-- Allows for bulk generation of QR codes from text files
+- Allows for bulk generation of QR codes from text files, with a QR code encoding each line of the file.

 ## Usage